MatthewKelly12/Django_Rest_Tutorial/README.md

 	from django.shortcuts import render

-Copy the following code beneath
+Add the following code beneath so your dogs/views.py file contains the following code.

+	from django.shortcuts import render
 	from rest_framework import viewsets
 	from .models import Breed
 	from .serializers import BreedSerializer